WoojtekP/rbgPlayer/README.md

 ## Usage
 1. Run rbggamanager
-2. Create your own config files or choose existing ones from `players` directory.
+2. Create your own config files or choose existing ones from `agents` directory.
-2. Run players using `play.py` script.
+2. Run agents using `play.py` script.
 Use `python3 play.py -h` for description of positional and optional arguments.